Aidan-B-Kennedy/Data-Science-Portfolio/Marketing Mix Modeling/README.md

-## Python/STAN Implementation of Multiplicative Marketing Mix Model
+# Implementation of Marketing Mix Model

 # 1. Introduction
 Marketing Mix Model,  or  Media Mix Model (MMM) is used by advertisers to measure how their media spending contributes to sales, so as to optimize future budget allocation. **ROAS** (return on ad spend) and **mROAS** (marginal ROAS) are the key metrics to look at.
 High ROAS indicates the channel is efficient, high mROAS means increasing spend in the channel will yield a high return based on current spending level.